artsafro/my/README.md

 python main.py
 ```

-Open `http://localhost:5000` in your browser, upload images and the generated maps will be displayed.
+Open `http://localhost:5000` in your browser.
+Upload images, adjust map strengths
+and diffuse parameters, then generate maps.
+Results can be downloaded directly
+from the browser.